Hospitals & Asylums

 Earth."

-impact and return data to Earth regarding the composition of the comet based on
+the impact and return data to Earth regarding the composition of the comet

 spacecraft will form a crater in the comet, about the size of a football